KarlJohnsonnn/MeteoDataComparison/README.md

   - mean Doppler velocity (mdv)
   - spectral width (sw)
   - linear depolarization ratio (ldr)

+Calculating the noise floor for uncompressed LIMRAD94 .LV0.NC and compaEna = 0 files.

 The input routine is able to handle ".LV0.N" and ".LV1.NC" NetCDF data (LIMRad94) as well as ".mira" and ".mmclx" NetCDF data (MIRA35).
+The Main-Comparison.py should serve the user how to call the input, output and plotting routines.

 Installation: